-The substantive issues Phil works on tend to impact repetitive or high-profile cases, and often involve unwise expansions of liability based on novel tort and product liability theories, as well as procedural gamesmanship.
-In particular, he has worked extensively on public nuisance theory, pharmaceutical liability issues, auto manufacturer liability issues, novel applications of the False Claims Act, international biotechnology liability policy, climate change tort litigation, liability in asbestos and other toxic tort cases, and damages in animal injury claims.
+Substantively, Phil’s work often involves countering unwise expansions of liability, generally based on novel tort and product liability theories, as well as procedural gamesmanship.
+In particular, he has worked extensively on unwise expansions of state and local government litigation; public nuisance theory; pharmaceutical, medical device and physician liability; auto manufacturer liability; the False Claims Act; international biotechnology liability; climate change tort litigation; liability in asbestos and other toxic tort cases; and damages in animal injury claims, among others.